Modal routes

 export const authModal = createVirtualRoute({

-checkOpened: () => !!localStorage.getItem('authModal'),
+checkOpened: () => Boolean(localStorage.getItem('authModal')),

 open: () => {

-localStorage.setItem('authModal', true);
+localStorage.setItem('authModal', 'true');

 },